Voilett-Roze/asus/DDNS-services.md

 inadyn --check-config -f "/jffs/inadyn.conf"
 ```

 Next, create a `ddns-start` script that will invoke In-a-dyn, pointed at your custom config.
 The script must be placed in `/jffs/scripts/`.
-The `-once` option will ensure that In-a-dyn will exit once it has completed its update (Asuswrt-Merlin runs In-a-dyn as a client rather than as a daemon).
+The `--once` option will ensure that In-a-dyn will exit once it has completed its update (Asuswrt-Merlin runs In-a-dyn as a client rather than as a daemon).
 Such a script would look like this:

 ```
 #!/bin/sh